-The Tolloty Technology Center is designed to support entrepreneurial efforts with dedicated business incubator space for start-up companies linked to high-tech research, development, and intellectual property enterprises.
+The Tolloty Technology Incubator is designed to support entrepreneurial efforts with dedicated business incubator space for start-up companies linked to high-tech research, development, and intellectual property enterprises.

 The Incubator is made possible through an Ohio Department of Development Job Ready Sites grant, a US Department of Commerce-Economic Development Administration (EDA) grant, with additional funding for infrastructure development throughout the Tech Park from the EDA, the Appalachian Regional Commission and the Governor's Office of Appalachia, and additional programs through the Ohio Department of Development.